champsproject/chem_react_dyn/docs/contributing.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Contributor Covenant](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [wl16298@bristol.ac.uk](mailto:wl16298@bristol.ac.uk) and or [shiba@vt.edu](mailto:shiba@vt.edu).
+Please report unacceptable behavior to [Prof. Stephen Wiggins](mailto:s.wiggins@bristol.ac.uk).

 ## What should I know before I get started?

-We recommend familiarity with unstable periodic orbits and their role in Hamiltonian dynamics.
-Good starting point on these topics are provided in the [README](https://github.com/WyLyu/UPOsHam) for this repository.
+We recommend familiarity with concepts in the prologue chapter of the book and some of the systems presented as case studies.

 ## How Can I Contribute?

+We recommend using the Jupyter notebook or Markdown template files for contributing to the book.
+More details on this process will be added later.

 ### Reporting Bugs